 We're all more stressed than normal, and we’ve been feeling this way for months.
 The good news is that exercise can improve our mental and physical health.

 You don't have to be a marathon runner to reap these benefits – the small things add up and can make a world of difference.
-With that, let’s take a look at the biggest mistakes people make.
+But according to studies, people who exercise are at a higher risk of developing musculoskeletal injuries.
+Let’s take a look at the biggest mistakes people make.

 - Doing too much too soon.

 - Scenario 1: Joel picks an arbitrary exercise goal of running 5km.
 His body feels fine after the first 5km run, so he does another 5km two days later.
 Soon, he’s running 20km per week.
 There’s a big increase in how often he's running.

 - Scenario 2: Charlotte picks the same arbitrary goal of running 5km.
 Her body feels fine after the first 5km run, so the next week she runs 10km.
 There’s a big increase in how far she's running.

 In both instances, Joel and Charlotte are doing too much too soon.
 This is something you should avoid because your body won’t have enough time to adapt or recover, which can lead to injuries down the road.
 “Even if your form is perfect, you can still overdo it by doing too much,” Alex says.
 “Too much of a good thing can still be bad, and too much of a bad thing can be even worse.”

 This isn’t just about running – it's true for any form of exercise.
 Weight lifting, rowing, HIIT workouts, you name it.
 Gradually increase your frequency and intensity over time.
 Slow and steady really does win the race!

 - Not having enough variety.

 As humans, we tend to stick to what we like and what we’re good at.
 But not having enough variety is another mistake you should avoid.